 In 2018, the AAP updated the clinical report guidance for sport-related concussion (SRC) in children and adolescents.
-The authors of the report indicate that there are numerous studies evaluating the reliability of various computerized neurocognitive tests (CNTs)

-Neuropsychological Testing Under the Medical Benefit (for Louisiana Only) UnitedHealthcare Community Plan Medical Policy platforms; however, studies conducted independently of the developers of the tests have guestioned the overall reliability of testing from year to year.
-The reliability of pencil and paper testing has also been questioned.
+The authors of the report indicate that there are numerous studies evaluating the reliability of various computerized neurocognitive tests (CNTs) platforms; however, studies conducted independently of the developers of the tests have questioned the overall reliability of testing from year to year.
+The reliability of pencil-and-paper testing has also been questioned.
 The authors indicate that ideally, neurocognitive testing is performed and interpreted by a neuropsychologist.
 However, given the large number of athletes participating in sports and the relative scarcity of and limited access to neuropsychologists, a widespread CNT program would not be practical or possible.
 If a non-neuropsychologist is using CNTs, collaboration with a neuropsychologist to aid in test administration and interpretation may be beneficial.
 CNTs or baseline testing is not specifically addressed in the conclusion or recommendation sections of the report (Halstead et al., 2018).